ogdenpm/intel80tools/readme.txt

 		and compiled libraries.
 I have added pause which was missing from the original v1.0

+		Note basic will not work under thames as it simulates a z80 and has different behaviour for partity/overflow.
+Unfortunately basic fails because of this.

 thames.exe	This is a major update on John Elliott's intel isis emulator thames32.exe	used in the build tree as isis.exe does not work on 64bit windows. thamesSrc\*.*	I have included the source of the tool in thamesSrc where you will